-- 2. Preshmen are prohibited from wearing prep. school emblems, and monograms of any athletic association except that of Alfred. - 3.
-Freshmen shall neither smoke, nor chew tobacco, except in private dwellings and Burdick Hall, and all University students including students of N. Y. S. A. and A. H. S. are prohibited from smoking on the campus.
-Freshmen working in public business establishments will be permitted to smoke behind the counter or in other private sections of that establishment.
+- 2. Freshmen are prohibited from wearing prep. school emblems, and monograms of any athletic association except that of Alfred. - 3.
+Freshmen shall neither smoke, nor chew tobacco, except in private dwellings and Burdick Hall, and all University students including students of N. Y. S. A. and A. H. S. are prohibited inserted map.
 At the beginning of each school year a map of the campus shall be posted in some public place.
-Seniors, Juniors and Sophomores may smoke on the Athletic Field at any time and at the Davis Field House at any social event other than athletic contests. - 4.
-All Freshmen and Freshmen Specials shall report for duty when so directed by a notice, posted at least twenty-four hours in advance of the time at which they shall be required to appear, and signed by the Campus Administrator.
-In the advent of a contingency, the Campus Administrator may be empowered by the President of the Student Senate, to obtain Freshmen labor without formal notice.

-- 5. None but Seniors shall carry canes. - 6.
+Seniors, Juniors and Sophomores may smoke on the Athletic Field.

+- 4. All Freshmen and Freshmen Specials shall report for duty when so directed by a notice, posted at least twenty-four hours in advance of the time at which they shall be required to appear, and signed by the Campus Administrator.
+In the advent of a contingency, the Campus Administrator may be empowered by the President of the Student Senate, to obtain Freshmen labor without formal notice. - 5.
+None but Seniors shall carry canes. - 6.
 Freshmen shall be required to hold open the chapel doors every morning until the student body shall have passed out.
 This is to take effect after the first assembly.
 The student body shall pass out according to classes in the following order: Seniors, Juniors, Sophomores, Freshmen, Specials; the whole body standing at once upon the dismissal of chapel. - 7.
-Freshmen shall be strictly required to observe all the rules of common courtesy, and shall show due respect to University Faculty and Upperclassmen by touching caps, giving preference in entering and leaving buildings, on the tennis courts, etc. They shall also, when walking in company with an upperclassman, carry any books or parcels of said upperclassman. - 8.
-Freshmen male students must carry and supply matches for upper-classmen. - 9.
-Freshmen shall learn the Alma Mater and all Campus Rules, and shall be required to pass an examination on the same on or about October 15th, at the discretion of the Senate. - 10.
-Freshmen must attend all College assemblies, excepting the regulated number of "cuts" allowed by the College Office. all mass meetings and such varsity athletic events held at Alfred that occur between
+Freshmen shall be strictly required to observe all the rules of common courtesy, and shall show due respect to University Faculty and Upperclassmen by touching caps, giving preference in entering and leaving buildings, on the tennis courts, etc. They shall also, when walking in company with an upperclassman, carry any books or parcels of said upperclassman.

+8. Freshmen male students must carry matches for Upper-Classmen.

-- 8:00 A. M. Monday and 6:00 P. M. Friday.
-Application for excuse must be written and given \o a Senator twelve hours before hand.
-(Exceptions may be made in emergencies). - 11. a.
-All Freshmen are forbidden to wear knickers or white trousers at ANY TIME. - b.
-Freshmen male students are forbidden to wear mustaches at ANY TIME. - 12.
+- 9. Freshmen shall learn the Alma Mater and all Campus Rules, and shall be required to pass an examination on the same on or about October 15th, at the discretion of the Senate. - 10.
+Freshmen must attend all College assemblies, excepting the regulated number of "cuts" allowed by the College Office, all mass meetings and such varsity athletic events held at Alfred that occur between 8:00 A. M. Monday and 6:00 P. M. Friday.
+Application for excuse must be written and given to a Senator twelve hours before hand.
+(Exceptions may be made in emergencies). - 11.
+All Freshmen are forbidden to wear knickers or white trousers At ANY TIME. - 12.
 All Freshmen shall keep off the grass west of the Kanakadea and shall not trespass on that section of the Campus bounded by the cement walks leading to Academy Hall and by Park and University Streets.
-Trespassing includes jumping across plots of grass.
-(All parts marked X on map.) - 13.
+(All parts marked X on map). - 13.
 All persons are forbidden to trespass on that plot of ground included between the rear of the Library and Burdick Hall. - 14.
 Moving-Up Day shall be on the last Thursday before Decoration Day.
-After Moving-up Day members of each class moving up shall enjoy all the privileges of that class into which they have moved, unless restricted by Student Senate or Campus Court decree. - 15.
-Men of the Freshmen Class who violate such Campus Rules as set forth in Article II, shall be tried and sentenced by the Campus Court, whose members shall execute, or cause to be executed, all decisions rendered by that body.
+After Moving-up Day members of each class moving up shall enjoy all the privileges of that class into which they have moved, unless restricted by Student Senate or Campus Court decree.

+15. Men of the Freshmen Class who violate such Campus Rules as set forth in Article II, shall be tried and sentenced by the Campus Court, whose members shall execute, or cause to be executed, all decisions rendered by that body.